-Propane consumers should never authorize a propane supplier to make automatic propane deliveries without being informed of the exact propane price per gallon plus any applicable service fees BEFORE each pending delivery.
+Propane consumers should never authorize a propane supplier to make automatic propane deliveries without being informed of the exact propane pricing per gallon plus any applicable service fees BEFORE each pending delivery.

-Remember: It is each propane suppliers decision to post current propane prices on it’s website or not post current propane prices on it’s website.
+Remember: It is each propane suppliers decision to post current propane pricing on it’s website or not post current propane pricing on it’s website.
 You are simply a wise propane consumer that wants (and has the right) to be informed of your propane price per gallon BEFORE each delivery.
 Insisting on being informed of your propane price per gallon BEFORE each delivery then performing a quick local propane price survey among local propane suppliers via telephone BEFORE your delivery arrives significantly reduces your chances of becoming a victim of propane price gouging!
 It’s your money, be sure to spend it wisely on each gallon of propane!

 If the propane price and/or any applicable service fees are not competitive based on a local competitive price and service fee analysis, the customer should contact his or her supplier for an explanation of the quoted propane price per gallon and/or any applicable service fees BEFORE the propane delivery truck arrives.

-What are the important factors that impact my residential propane price?
+What are the important factors that impact my residential propane pricing?